-- The Mysterious Fragments in Sir You Are Being Hunted are a dark purple similar to that of obsidian in Minecraft.
-Also, if an item is Mysterious (such as the Mysterious Fragments), the text denoting that fact is purple.
+- The Mysterious Fragments in Sir, You Are Being Hunted are a dark purple similar to that of obsidian in Minecraft.
+Also, if any item is Mysterious (such as the Mysterious Fragments), the text denoting that fact is purple.

 - In Arthur, King of Time and Space, Nimue always wears purple.
 That said, Merlin wears orange and Morgan le Fay, like the rest of her family, wears green.

-- The main logo for Welcome to Night Vale, about a small town where the supernatural is an everyday occurrence, has a purple logo.
+- The main logo for Welcome to Night Vale, about a small town where the supernatural is an everyday occurrence, is mostly purple.
 While descriptions of characters are kept deliberately vague, most fan-art will give depict them as having purple hair, tattoos, skin or third-eyes.